LGBTQ rights in Armenia: Legality of same-sex sexual activity

-Between 1920 and 1991, Armenia was part of the Soviet Union.
-Until 2003, the legislation of Armenia followed the corresponding Section 121 from the former Soviet Union Penal Code, which specifically criminalized anal intercourse between men.
-Lesbian and non-penetrative gay sex between consenting adults was not explicitly mentioned in the law as being a criminal offence.

-The specific article of the Penal Code was 116, dating back to 1936, and the maximum penalty was five years' imprisonment.
+Sodomy laws

+Soviet Armenia

+On 7 March 1934, Article 121 was added to the criminal code of the Soviet Union.
+It expressly prohibited male homosexuality, punishing it with penalties of up to five years in prison.

+Independent Armenia

+In 1999, a man was sentenced to three months of imprisonment for having sex with another man.
+He was the last to be condemned under anti-sodomy laws.
+In his testimony, he denounced prison guard abuse and mistreatment but also the corrupt judge who shortened his sentence for a $1,000 bribe.
+The mediatization or publicizing of his case signaled the first gay "coming out" in Armenia.

 The abolition of the anti-gay law along with the death penalty was among Armenia's pre-accession conditions to the Council of Europe in 2001.
-In December 2002, the Azgayin Zhoghov (National Assembly) approved the new penal code in which the anti-gay article was removed.
+In December 2002, the National Assembly approved the new penal code in which the anti-gay article was removed.
 On 1 August 2003, President of Armenia Robert Kocharyan ratified it, thus making Armenia the last Council of Europe member state where same-sex sexual activity was decriminalized.

-There were seven prosecutions in 1996 and four in 1997 under the law (according to Amnesty International), and four in 1999 (according to the Legal Affairs and Human Rights Committee of the Council of Europe).

-In 2001, local human rights NGO "Helsinki Association" published via its website the story of a 20-year-old.
-In 1999, the young man was sentenced to three months of imprisonment for having sex with another man.
-He was the last to be condemned under Article 116.
-In his testimony, he denounced prison guard abuse and mistreatment but also the corrupt judge who shortened his sentence for a $US1,000 bribe.
-The mediatization or publicizing of his case signaled the first gay "coming out" in Armenia.
+Age of consent

 The age of consent is 16, regardless of gender and sexual orientation.

 Recognition of same-sex relationships

 Same-sex marriage and civil unions are not legal in Armenia and the Constitution limits marriage to opposite-sex couples.

-In late 2017, Father Vazken Movsesian of the Armenian Apostolic Church, a high-ranking member of the clergy, expressed his personal support for same-sex marriage, becoming one of the most high-profile supporters of same-sex marriage in Armenia.
-In an interview with Equality Armenia, Movsesian likened the historic persecution of Armenians by Turkey to the persecution faced by LGBT people.
-"We've been persecuted because we were not accepted, because we were different.
-As an Armenian Christian, how can I possibly close my eyes to what's going on in the world?
-And it's not just in Armenia, just everywhere, this intolerance", he said.
+In December 2017, Father Vazken Movsesian, serving in the Diocese of the West, based in California, expressed his personal support for same-sex marriage, becoming one of the most high-profile supporters of same-sex marriage in the church.
 Other supporters include organisation Equality Armenia, whose goal is "achieving marriage equality in Armenia".

 In November 2018, the Armenian Government rejected a bill proposed by MP Tigran Urikhanyan to introduce further prohibitions on same-sex marriage.

 On 26 August 2019, the Minister of Justice, Rustam Badasyan, stated that Armenia does not recognize same-sex marriage.